-A pack (more than 16 different presentations) is classically composed of 1 soil temp sensor + 6 sondes WATERMARK® sensors + 1 air temp.
+A basic pack is classically composed of 1 soil temp sensor + 6 Watermark sensors + 1 air temp.
+16 different preentations are proposed.
 Add-on devices (explicative, not deciding) : 1 rain guage and/or watermeter.

 Tensiometry is pertinent, rustical, reliable, accurate, affordable, cost effective.

-Tensiometry has progressed more with the Monitor since 2004, than during the previous decennies.
+Tensiometry has progressed more with the Monitor since 2004, than during the previous decades.

 For 2 reasons :